Build an AI text summarizer app with Amazon Bedrock - AWS App Studio

 Step 3: Create and configure an automation

-The logic and behavior of an App Studio app is defined in automations.
-Automations consists of individual steps known as actions, parameters that are used to pass data to the action from other resources, and an output that can be used by other automations or components.
+You define the logic and behavior of an App Studio app in automations.
+Automations consist of individual steps known as actions, parameters that are used to pass data to the action from other resources, and an output that can be used by other automations or components.
 In this step, you will create an automation that handles the interaction with Amazon Bedrock with the following:

 • Inputs: A parameter to pass the text input from the user to the automation.

-• Outputs: An automation output that consists of the processed summary from Amazon Bedrock.
+• Outputs: An automation output that consists of the processed summary from Amazon Bedrock, that can be used in your app.

 To create and configure an automation that sends a prompt to Amazon Bedrock and processes and returns a summary